Votre partenaire fiable pour des produits de textile professionnels destinés au secteur des soins, à l’horeca, aux entreprises et au commerce de gros

 Bamatex Home Textiles BV is committed to conducting business ethically and in compliance with the letter and spirit of the law.
 We are committed to be socially and environmentally responsible.
 This commitment is reflected in Bamatex Home Textiles Values.
 Inherent in each value is our commitment to be ethical, truthful and dependable and this is reflected through our Standards of Code of conduct which serves as a guide to making good decisions and conducting business ethically.

 To make our position clear for all our suppliers and for other partners this Code of Conduct has been set up.
-Our Code of Conduct contains labour-and environment requirements, as well as other ethical requirements, which accord with provisions in international conventions and instruments, such as the ILO (International Labour Organization) Core Conventions.
+Our Code of Conduct contains labour-and environment requirements, as well as other ethical requirements, which accord with provisions in international conventions and instruments, such as:

 In many cases the Code requirements are the same as provisions specified ln National laws and regulations.
 Should the provisions of national law and the requirement of our Code of conduct differ, the highest standard shall apply.